Untangling Trauma: Attachment, Body and Mind

 Trauma comes in many forms.
 Sometimes it can be a shock trauma like a car accident.
 Sometimes it can be a developmental trauma from difficult relationships from childhood.
 I have spent my professional career helping people with trauma understand how trauma affects their lives and develop tools and skills to manage that trauma.

 Untangling trauma is not easy.
 Trauma not only affects the mind but also affects the body.
-Our nervous system is very powerful.
+Our automatic nervous system is very powerful.
 It allows us to feel positive things like intimacy and safety but it has also developed mechanisms to protect us from danger.
 These mechanisms include the sympathetic nervous system, which controls our “fight or flight” response, and the parasympathetic nervous system, which causes us to shut down and conserve energy.
 Trauma, either from a single event or a pattern of abuse causes these systems to malfunction, which can lead to somatic symptoms that can profoundly affect a person's life.

 Somatic Experiencing Practitioner & Trauma Psychotherapist